VADv2: End-to-End Vectorized Autonomous Driving via Probabilistic Planning: Related Work

 \section{Related Work}

 \boldparagraph{Perception.} Perception is the first step in achieving autonomous driving, and a unified representation of driving scenes is beneficial for easy integration into downstream tasks.
 Bird's Eye View (BEV) representation has become a common strategy in recent years, enabling effective scene feature encoding and multimodal data fusion.
-LSS~\cite{philion2020lss} is a pioneering work that achieves the perspective view to BEV transformation by explicitly predicting depth for image pixels.
-BEVFormer~\cite{li2022bevformer, yang2022bevformerv2}, on the other hand, avoids explicit depth prediction by designing spatial and temporal attention mechanisms, and achieves impressive detection performance.
-Subsequent works~\cite{li2022bevdepth, StreamPETR} continuously improve performance in downstream tasks by optimizing temporal modeling and BEV transformation strategies.
-In terms of vectorized mapping, HDMapNet~\cite{li2022hdmapnet} converts lane segmentation into vector maps through post-processing.
-VectorMapNet~\cite{liu2022vectormapnet} predicts vector map elements in an autoregressive manner.
-MapTR~\cite{liao2022maptr, maptrv2} introduces permutation equivalence and hierarchical matching strategies, significantly improving mapping performance.
-LaneGAP~\cite{lanegap} introduces path-wise modeling for lane graphs.
+LSS~\citep{philion2020lss} is a pioneering work that achieves the perspective view to BEV transformation by explicitly predicting depth for image pixels.
+BEVFormer~\citep{li2022bevformer}, on the other hand, avoids explicit depth prediction by designing spatial and temporal attention mechanisms.
+Subsequent works~\citep{li2022bevdepth, StreamPETR} continuously optimize temporal modeling and BEV transformation strategies.
+In terms of vectorized mapping, HDMapNet~\citep{li2022hdmapnet} converts lane segmentation into vector maps through post-processing.
+VectorMapNet~\citep{liu2022vectormapnet} predicts vector map elements in an autoregressive manner.
+MapTR~\citep{liao2022maptr, maptrv2} introduces permutation equivalence and hierarchical matching strategies, significantly improving mapping performance.
+LaneGAP~\citep{lanegap} introduces path-wise modeling for lane graphs.